 If you've been in the muscle-building game for even a little while, you've probably come across a seemingly endless number of ways to train for size: pyramid schemes, reverse pyramids, pre-exhausting before a big exercise, extending an exercise with dropsets, heavy eccentrics, partial reps, and the list goes on.

-One of the simplest time-tested training programs you can follow is called 10x10, or German volume training (GVT).
-It calls for 10 sets of 10 reps (100 reps total) of a single exercise.
+Here's what you'll be doing: 10 sets of 10 reps (100 reps total) of a single exercise, along with just a little bit of extra accessory work.
 Besides being super-simple, GVT is super-effective and has been used for decades to boost muscle growth.

 While it's easy to use, we didn't say it was easy to do.
 In fact, one of GVT's early proponents, renowned strength coach Charles Poliquin called GVT "brutally hard" and said the system "stands above all the rest" in this article.

 Justin Woltering, a Dymatize athlete and pro fitness model, says, "German volume training is helping me break through plateaus and is taking my conditioning to a whole 'nother level."
 In other words, GVT works.